A Dialogue Between Decolonial Theories of Latin America and Subaltern Theories of South Asia

 Wednesday, March 28th from 11:30 AM – 1:00 PM

 Over the last two and a half decades, during a booming economy and a political impasse unwilling to address immigration reform, the undocumented population in the United States grew to over 12 million.
 After the Great Recession and as the U.S increasingly became a “deportation nation” the number of undocumented people dropped to 11 million.
 What are the implications for the children who have grown up under this shadow over the last quarter century?
-There are 4.5 million U.S. citizen children who reside in mixed status homes and another million who are undocumented who arrived as children.
-In this panel, Roberto Suro, USC, William Pérez, Claremont Graduate University, and Víctor Zúñiga González, Tecnológico de Monterrey, will explore the implications for children within the context of the educational system in the U.S and Mexico.
-This panel discussion will be chaired by Carola Suárez-Orozco, UCLA.
+There are 4.5 million U.S. citizen children who reside in mixed-status homes and another million who are undocumented who arrived as children.
+In this panel, William Pérez, Claremont Graduate University, and Víctor Zúñiga González, Tecnológico de Monterrey, will explore the implications for children within the context of the educational system in the U.S and Mexico.

 Pathways to Successful Binational Trajectories: Students in the Tijuana-San Diego Region